External Ids for OAZ2 Gene

 GeneCards Summary for OAZ2 Gene

 OAZ2 (Ornithine Decarboxylase Antizyme 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism of amino acids and derivatives.
-GO annotations related to this gene include ornithine decarboxylase inhibitor activity.
-An important paralog of this gene is OAZ3.
+Among its related pathways are Metabolism and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
+An important paralog of this gene is OAZ1.

-Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake by binding to ODC1 without promoting its degradation (PubMed:17900240).
-Involved in the translocation of AZNI2 from ER-Golgi intermediate compartment (ERGIC) to the cytosol.
+Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake in response to increased intracellular polyamine levels.
+Binds to ODC monomers, inhibiting the assembly of the functional ODC homodimers.
+Does not target the ODC monomers for degradation, which allows a protein synthesis-independent restoration of ODC activity (PubMed:17900240).
+Involved in the translocation of AZIN2 from ER-Golgi intermediate compartment (ERGIC) to the cytosol (By similarity).